flutter/website/src/debugging.md

 object calling
 [`setState()`](https://docs.flutter.io/flutter/widgets/State/setState.html)
 and thus marking itself dirty.
-That is why if you look at the dump you will see that specific object marked "dirty".
+That is why if you look at the dump you see that specific object marked "dirty".
 You can also see what gesture listeners have been registered; in this case, a single GestureDetector is listed, and it is listening only to a "tap" gesture ("tap" is the output of a `TapGestureDetector`'s `toStringShort`